Car Spoilers: Style vs Purpose

 What is a Car Spoiler?

-A spoiler is an automotive aerodynamic device whose intended design function is to ‘spoil’ unfavorable air movement across a body of a vehicle in motion, usually described as turbulence or drag.
+A spoiler is an automotive aerodynamic device whose intended design function is to ‘spoil’ unfavorable air movement across the body of a vehicle in motion, usually described as turbulence or drag.
 Spoilers can be installed at the front & more commonly at the back of the vehicle.

 pedestal_spoiler_3